Tennessee

 What is the record in TN for most tax revenue made from sports betting in a month?

-In November 2024, Tennessee made just shy of $11 million in tax revenue, which is the most the state has ever made since legalizing sports betting.
-This month, the TN betting market saw a total of $594.4 million worth of placed real-money wagers.
+In October 2025, Tennessee generated little over $12 million in tax revenue, the highest amount the state has ever collected since legalizing sports betting.
+That month, the TN betting market saw a total of $653.7 million worth of placed real-money wagers.

 What is the most famous sports stadium in TN?